pawelgrzybek/pawelgrzybek.com/content/posts/2018-07-05-homebrew-the-best-friend-of-the-macos-user.md

 ---
 title: "Homebrew — the best friend of the macOS user"
-description: "As a curious human being you are probably doing a lot of monotonous tasks: installing and removing software, switching versions of dependencies and searching for new tools.
+summary: "As a curious human being you are probably doing a lot of monotonous tasks: installing and removing software, switching versions of dependencies and searching for new tools.
 Make your life easier with Homebrew."
 photo: 2018-07-05.jpg
 ---